J0vial/Temperature-and-Humdity-on-LCD-/README.md

 # Temperature-and-Humdity-on-LCD-(Arduino)

 This is a mixed up of two device.Here i used a DHT11 device for mapping temerature and humdity and for the display i used LCD with I12C chip.
-The main thing is the code and functionality is done by Arduino.In DHT11 you need to connect data port in digital pin connection "2".
+The main thing is the code and functionality is done by Arduino.For DHT11 you need to connect data port in digital pin connection "2".